klemola/liikennematto/README.md

 ### Simulation

+-   a two-lane road network on a grid
 -   simple collision detection
-- a two-lane road network on a grid
 -   signal intersections (traffic lights)
 -   yield sign based intersections
 -   stop sign based intersections
+-   one-way streets (with some limits)
 -   dead end streets
 -   basic simulation control (pause/speed)
 -   debug view

 ### Map editor

 -   draw (_place_) tiles of all kind
 -   bulldoze (_remove_) tiles
 -   blow up the board (_clear it_) with dynamite
 -   toggle intersection control
+-   change traffic direction (one-way / both)

 #### Restrictions

 Tiles cannot be placed everywhere.
 In order to avoid awkward road layouts, these restrictions apply:

-- intersections and curves cannot be placed right next to each other (add a regular road tile between them)
+-   intersections cannot be placed right next to each other (add a regular road tile between them)
-- parallel roads have to be at least one empty tile apart
 -   tiles have to "connect" with another tile, unless the surroundings are empty

 ## Demo & more information